Kihaadhoo: History

 It was evident that the people have lived in the eastern part of the island at first, and moved to the current place about 80 years ago.
 The migration was mainly due to contamination of groundwater and increased death rate.
 There were so many stories regarding the migrations and the recent migration was only about 35 years ago, when people of Kihaadhoo was taken to Baa Hithaadhoo from which they came back due to discriminations and minority issues.

 Geography

 The island is 122.67 km north of the country's capital, Malé.
-The Island Kihaadhoo, is located in northern central of South Maalhosmadulu or Baa Atoll.
+The Island Kihaadhoo, is located in the northern central of South Maalhosmadulu or Baa Atoll.
 The island is relatively large with 31.4 hectares of land to its small population of around 500.
 The closest inhabited island is Dhonfanu, to which its takes only few minutes to go by a dhoani.
 The island has a small harbour for transporting goods and people from nearby islands.